msg-byu/getting-started/README.md

 Code coverage is a report of how many lines of code your unit-tests cover.
 Your goal is to have 100% code coverage for any code you write.
-There is a caveat to this idea, there are times when you will write code that Travis CI cannot test, for example:
+However, there is a caveat to this idea as there are times when you will write code that Travis CI cannot test, for example:

 ```
     def _run_from_ipython(self):